 It seems an odd idea, but a huge boost to your warehouse storage can come about simply by reducing how much space you have and improving the warehouse layout.
 The knock-on effects will be that factors such as pick-rates, replenishment and packing will all be positively improved.

 Utilising Space Efficiently

-Understanding these differences, and how they can benefit your warehouse and business can be complex and requires careful cost benefit analysis.
+Understanding these differences, and how they can benefit your warehouse and business can be complex and requires a careful cost-benefit analysis.